How Much Does Crawl Space Encapsulation Cost?

 Experts recommend spray foam insulation because it's the least likely to retain moisture and lasts the longest.

 First, foam boards are installed on the walls, then covered by a vapor barrier to stop moisture from invading the crawl space.
 Foam boards can act alone as a vapor barrier, but are more effective when used together.
 Plus, insulation reduces any holes being punctured in the vapor barrier.

 Crawl Space Vapor Barrier Cost

 A crawl space vapor barrier costs $0.15 to $0.50 per square foot on average, depending on the thickness of the plastic, which ranges from 6 to 20 millimeters.
-An average vapor barrier installation costs $2 to $4 per square foot or between $1,700 to $4,000 for materials and labor.
+An average vapor barrier installation costs $2 to $4 per square foot or between $1,200 and $4,000 for materials and labor.